Choosing the right accommodation can make or break your ski holiday. We’ve put together some handy hints and tips to consider…

-Best for: Anyone keen to be more independent on vacation, families with older children and those who prefer eating out in the evenings or who simply want to cook for themselves.
+Best for: Anyone keen to be more independent on holiday, families with older children and those who prefer eating out in the evenings or who simply want to cook for themselves.

-Not recommended for: Those who can’t or won’t cook on vacation and need a break from doing the chores on vacation.
+Not recommended for: Those who can’t or won’t cook on holiday and need a break from doing the chores on holiday.

 And finally, if you’ve ever thought about spreading your wings and venturing further afield, then it’s worth remembering that a hotel in North America can often provide similar value to an option in Europe.
 This is by and large due to the fact there are some incredible early booking deals available in advance of the season, often resulting in savings of up to 60%.